Br1sbane/test02/content/blog/Blockchain_in_action.md

 How will it work?

-•	Employers, educational providers and credential issuers will upload achievements to the blockchain directly.
+•	Employers, educational providers and credential issuers will upload achievements to the blockchain directly, while making sure it is protected and compliant with regulations, such as the GDPR.

-•	Recruiters can rely on accurate, compliant, and verified information.
+•	Recruiters can rely on accurate, compliant, and verified records.

-•	Candidates have full control over how their data is shared and used while making sure it is protected and compliant with regulations, such as the GDPR.
+•	Candidates have full control over how their data is shared and used.

-•	The Velocity Network Foundation will ensure smooth solution adoption and the crititcal mass is reached and
+•	The Velocity Network Foundation will ensure smooth product adoption and that the crititcal mass is reached.

 ![](../images/post-img.jpg)

+Will this be the end of LinkedIn?